Rosseau Lake College THE OUR KIDS REVIEW

 Rosseau Lake College was founded and remains on a property that was once the Eaton family estate.
 They were owners of a national chain of wildly successful department stores, renowned for their wealth.
 It’s easy to imagine high tea on the lawn in front of a colonnaded mansion, and for a time in the 1920s and 1930s, it was that kind of place.
 There really was a mansion; there really were columns.
 Ironically, perhaps, the only building that remains from that time is the most rustic one: a log cabin Lady Eaton used as a sewing room.
 (It’s been suggested that she employed it as a means of getting away from the family in the main house.)

 Lady Eaton never liked the estate, preferring to stay in the city, and in time that’s exactly what she did.
 The family sold the property to the government during the Second World War, and it was used as a rehabilitation centre for returning soldiers.
 It later became a private lodge, the Kawandag Resort.
-Roger Morris and Maurice East took over the property in the mid-1960s, a bit unsure of quite what to do with it.
-It occurred to him that it would be an exceptional location for a school, so in 1967, he and a band of intrepid teachers mounted a summer session.
+Morris and East took over the property in the mid-1960s, a bit unsure of quite what to do with it.
+It occurred to them that it would be an exceptional location for a school, so in 1967, they and a band of intrepid teachers mounted a summer session.
 It went well, there was interest from families, and the first full academic session started in the fall of that year.
 There were five staff members, in addition to the headmaster, who also did some teaching.

 There were 27 boys in the first cohort, and founder Roger Morris’s son Bill was one of them.
 He remembers it as a unique time.
 “Part of our curriculum was helping improve the school,” he says.
 That included everything from raking leaves to picking up brush to tending the extensive gardens.
 Physical exercise was an important part of daily life, and everyone was encouraged to be active.
 While we might describe it as outdoor education today, at the time, says Morris with a chuckle, “we just didn’t know any better.”
 He loved it.
 “There was plenty of time to explore, and we still had all the outbuildings of the estate. … Some of the best times of our lives were with guys who really did become our brothers.”
 The students were mostly Canadian at the start, though the school was already attracting international attention.
 In Morris’s year there were boys from Bermuda, the US, Trinidad, and the UK.
 By the time Morris graduated, the school had quadrupled in size.